-Born in Reading, Pennsylvania, I obtained my BFA in Studio Art at New York University (2014).
-I plan to begin my MFA in Studio: Performance at the School of the Art Institute of Chicago this Autumn (2019).
+Born in Reading, Pennsylvania (1992), I obtained my BFA in Studio Art at New York University (2014).
+I will begin my MFA in Studio Art at the School of the Art Institute of Chicago this fall (2019).

 In my undergraduate career, I co-founded White Toy Box, an arts organization dedicated to transforming accessible spaces into creative meeting places (2014-present).
-During my time at NYU Abu Dhabi, I was a Fellow and then a Technical Specialist in Visual Arts with a specialization in Sculpture (2014-16).
-Upon returning to the States, I dedicated myself to nurturing the arts in my hometown by becoming the Community Ambassador Manager and then the Exhibitions Coordinator at GoggleWorks Center for the Arts (2017-2018).
+During my time at NYU Abu Dhabi, I was a Fellow (2014-15) and then a Technical Specialist in Visual Arts (2015-16).
+Upon returning to the States, I dedicated myself to nurturing the arts in my hometown by becoming the Community Ambassador Manager (2017-18) and then the Exhibitions Coordinator at GoggleWorks Center for the Arts (2018-19).